Saudi security officer killed in Eastern Province attack

-RIYADH A Saudi special forces officer was killed and three others injured on Thursday morning while on duty in eastern Saudi Arabia, Saudi news site Sabq reported.
+RIYADH (Reuters) - A Saudi security officer was killed and six others injured on Thursday morning by an explosive device which targeted their patrol in eastern Saudi Arabia, said a statement carried by state news agency SPA.

-The attack occurred in al-Awamiya, located in the oil-producing al-Qatif province, a flashpoint between the Sunni Muslim government and minority Shi'ites complaining of discrimination.
-No further details were immediately available.
+The attack occurred in al-Awamiya, located in the oil-producing Eastern Province, a flashpoint between the Sunni Muslim government and minority Shi'ites complaining of discrimination.

 A rocket-propelled grenade attack in the same old part of the city, al-Musawara, killed a soldier and wounded three others two days ago.